-By the time we are adults, most of us have experienced tooth decay at some point in our lives.
+By the time we are adults, most of us have experienced tooth decay (dental caries, also called cavities) at some point in our lives.
+Tooth decay is also the most common disease among people between 6 and 19 years old.

 What is Tooth Decay?

-When bad bacteria sticks to and between your teeth, it can cause plaque build-up, which erodes your enamel, exposes the softer dentin layer underneath, and creates holes in the tooth.
-Tooth decay is literally your tooth being eaten away.
+When harmful bacteria sticks to and between your teeth, it can cause plaque build-up, which erodes your enamel, exposes the softer dentin layer underneath, and creates holes in the teeth.

 Health Issues Caused by Tooth Decay